darkonig/jcgame/README.md

 # Java Game - "La Casa de Ossos"
 ## Bones' House

-This is a game console written in Java, only uses libraries for testing.
+This is a game console written in purely with Java 8, only uses libraries for testing.

 ## Building